akspa0/floppyai/README.md

   --tracks 0-80 --sides 0,1 --revs 3 --drive 0 \
   --label hd35_prbs7_full \
   --pattern prbs7 --long-ns 4200 --short-ns 2200 --seed 123 \
-  --sck-hz 24000000.0 --header-mode ascii \
+  --sck-hz 24027428.5714285 \
   --sanity
 ```

 Notes:
 - `--tracks 0-80` is the standard full range for 3.5" HD.
 If you want overtracks, use `0-82`.
-- `--header-mode ascii` produces a null‑terminated ASCII preamble for broader tool compatibility; if HxC complains, re‑run with `--header-mode oob`.
+- Streams now default to OOB‑first with the version KFInfo at byte 0.
+You do not need to pass a header flag; ASCII preamble is supported but not recommended.
 - The script attempts to write streams via DTC using STREAM mode (`-i0 -w`, with `-f` prefix first) and then reads back captures (`-i0`).
-As of 2025‑09‑22, DTC refuses to open generated STREAM files on our test host; see status section below.
-Outputs and logs are stored under `FloppyAI/output_captures/experiments/<label>/`.
+DTC write‑from‑stream validation is pending; outputs and logs are stored under `FloppyAI/output_captures/experiments/<label>/`.

 ## How to Run